oconnor663/jacko.io/posts/async_tasks.md

 }
 ```

-At the other end of the communication, futures passed to `spawn` won't know
+At the other end of the communication, futures passed to `spawn` don't know
 anything about `JoinState`, so we need a wrapper function to handle their
 return values and invoke the `Waker` if there is one:[^async_block]